-'''

-At first,

-people may be

-so completely unsure of themselves

-that they may not put

-any value

-on

-• themselves and

-• their [own] perceptions.

-They may be

-feeling

-so inferior

-that they

-do not trust

-• their intuition

-at all -

-or even

-• their reason.

-They may

-always

-believe that

-only others

-are right,

-• whether or not

-this [i.e., whether or not this belief that only others are right]

-is true,

-whether or not

-they are aware of

-this hidden conviction [i.e., this hidden conviction that

-only others are right]

-[a conviction] against which

-they may erroneously battle

-with an over-assertiveness -

-[an over-assertiveness] which, of course, is

-the worst way

-to remedy the situation [i.e., the

-situation of battling against

-believing only others are right],

-because no ill can disappear

-before its existence

-is acknowledged.

-'''

-'''

-Then such people [i.e., people who believe at first that only others are right]

-would

-• go through

-a certain process of

-growing and

-• experience

-that their [own] perceptions

-are often valid.

-This [i.e., this experiencing that their perceptions are often valid]

-is a

-great

-• relief and

-• joy.

-Self-confidence

-begins to blossom.

-But this [initial blossoming of self-confidence]

-is only

-a tiny step on the ladder and

-they are

-not vet

-quite sure of the reality of

-this phenomenon [i.e., this phenomenon of "self-confidence" brought

-about by realizing they are sometimes right in their perceptions].

-Since they are

-so unsure [of the reality of this phenomenon of "self-confidence"

-brought about by their own perceptions being right sometimes],

-they are frightened to find out

-that they have

-only imagined it all [i.e., frightened that they have only imagined that they

-were right some of the time],

-and so they

-guard against

-the dreaded disappointment [i.e., the disappointment that while they may

-have been right some of the time they are not right all of the time]

-by summoning

-their inherently childish claim for

-omnipotence

-as a counter-measure.

-'''

-'''

-If they remain

-at that stage [i.e., the stage of holding onto their childish claim for omnipotence],

-without recognizing

-this factor [i.e., without recognizing that by claiming omnipotence they

-have overcompensated for not wanting ever to be wrong],

-they will

-never completely

-grow out of

-their inferiority feelings.

-But by recognizing this [i.e., But by recognizing that by claiming omnipotence they

-have overcompensated for not wanting ever to be wrong],

-they will learn that

-they are not

-without

-• worth or

-• value

-just because

-they are not

-always

-right.

-They

-• will no longer

-fear being wrong, and

-• will therefore

-enter into

-a more realistic relationship

-with

-themselves.

-46

-All

-• growing and

-• learning

-is determined by

-• curves and

-• cycles.

-'''

-'''

-If the cycle

-is stopped,

-growth

-is stopped

-and the person

-eventually

-reverts to

-the old state

-where he or she

-had begun to take

-the first tentative steps [i.e., the first steps of

-recognizing that not only others are right,

-but sometime they themselves are right].

-When

-the temporary improvement [of recognizing that sometimes one is right rather

-than believing that only others are right]

-is not followed through,

-the person

-• is blinded by

-some actual success [in having right perceptions some of the time],

-but

-• is not yet secure enough

-not to fear that the experience [i.e., not to fear that the experience of

-being right some of the time]

-may turn out

-to have been

-an illusion.

-Therefore

-nothing

-is really resolved

-yet.

-47

-The immature psyche

-always

-fluctuates

-between

-• underestimation

-and

-• overestimation.

-'''

-'''

-Neither [i.e., neither underestimation nor overestimation of one being right]

-is in reality.

-Only by continuing on this curve [and cycle]

-can one attain

-true perspective,

-and then [i.e., then with the true perspective that one is sometimes right and

-sometimes wrong and that one is not without worth or

-without value because one is not always right]

-self-assurance

-will be gained

-in a genuine way.

-48

-If the

-frequent

-wrong conclusion,

-"If I admit I am

-not always right,

-then I fall back into

-my inferior state,"

-is recognized,

-then

-• all is well, and

-• the fear of

-being wrong

-will vanish.

-You will realize that

-the more you

-can allow for

-not having to be right,

-the more

-your intuition will grow;

-the validity of

-your judgment

-will increase -

-but by no means

-will it [i.e., will your judgment]

-always be accurate.

-'''

-'''

-Of crucial importance

-at this stage of the curve [or cycle]

-is the awareness of

-the fear of

-being wrong,

-[the fear that is] due to

-the unfounded danger

-that

-the growth experienced

-was illusory.

-49

-I close with

-very special blessings

-for

-every one of

-• you,

-for

-everyone who

-• reads these words,

-for

-everyone

-• entering this work now, or

-• being in it already, or

-• entering it in the future.

-I bless

-this entire working year and

-I leave you

-• with my

-• love and

-• warmth

-for all of you,

-• and with

-the promise of active help

-that can come to you

-to the degree

-that you

-recognize and

-• humor

-your own resistance

-to self-awareness.

-'''

-'''

-Find

-your willingness

-to recognize

-your rationalizations

-• that keep you from

-• truth and

-reality
+- Growth, in this respect, often proceeds in stages.
+At first, people may be so 45 completely unsure of themselves that they may not put any value on themselves and their perceptions.
+They may be feeling so inferior that they do not trust their intuition at all -- or even their reason.
+They may always believe that only others are right, whether or not this is true, whether or not they are aware of this hidden conviction against which they may erroneously battle with an over-assertiveness -- which, of course, is the worst way to remedy the situation, because no ill can disappear before its existence is acknowledged.
+Then such people would go through a certain process of growing and experience that their perceptions are often valid.
+This is a great relief and joy.
+Self-confidence begins to blossom.
+But this is only a tiny step on the ladder and they are not yet quite sure of the reality of this phenomenon.
+Since they are so unsure, they are frightened to find out that they have only imagined it all, and so they guard against the dreaded disappointment by summoning their inherently childish claim for omnipotence as a counter-measure.
+If they remain at that stage, without recognizing this factor, they will never completely grow out of their inferiority feelings.
+But by recognizing this, they will learn that they are not without worth or value just because they are not always right.
+They will no longer fear being wrong, and will therefore enter into a more realistic relationship with themselves. - 46 All growing and learning is determined by curves and cycles.
+If the cycle is stopped, growth is stopped and the person eventually reverts to the old state where he or she had begun to take the first tentative steps.
+When the temporary improvement is not followed through, the person is blinded by some actual success, but is not yet secure enough not to fear that the experience may turn out to have been an illusion.
+Therefore nothing is really resolved yet. - 47 The immature psyche always fluctuates between underestimation and overestimation.
+Neither is in reality.
+Only by continuing on this curve can one attain true perspective, and then self-assurance will be gained in a genuine way. - 48 If the frequent wrong conclusion, "If I admit I am not always right, then I fall back into my inferior state," is recognized, then all is well, and the fear of being wrong will vanish.
+You will realize that the more you can allow for not having to be right, the more your intuition will grow; the validity of your judgment will increase -- but by no means will it always be accurate.
+Of crucial importance at this stage of the curve is the awareness of the fear of being wrong, due to the unfounded danger that the growth experienced was illusory.